-Get the correct licensing from county or state bureaus, and make sure your vehicle is properly licensed and insured.
-You'll need a portable wash station, fold-up chairs and table, products and tools.
-And to get around in, an SUV or minivan are your best options.
+Get the correct licensing from county or state bureaus and make sure that your vehicle is properly licensed and insured.
+You'll need a portable wash station, fold-up chairs, a table, products, and tools.
+An SUV or minivan are your best options to get around.
 Consider branding your car.

 How can I improve my salon business?

 The best way is to keep clients coming back for more.
-Apparently, 67% of new clients don't come back for a second visit.
+Research suggests that 67% of new clients don't come back for a second visit.
 If you can attract new clients and keep them, you'll increase profits.
-You keep clients coming back by upgrading their experience, being more social online, and put in place a loyalty system.
+You keep clients coming back by upgrading their experience, being more social online, and creating a loyalty system.